Why BURNING THE BOAT worked for me

 Let it go for a week or a weekend.
 See what happens.
 Take stock of how you feel.
 Notice whether or not you feel lighter, freer, more ready to make your goals happen.

 I have heard many an entrepreneur say 'Jump and the net will appear.'
 My net came in the form of restructuring the way I worked with my clients.
 Now instead of constantly looking for new projects I focus on the clients I already have.
-My relationships with clients are now true consulting relationships.
+My relationships with my clients are now look like true consulting relationships.
 I meet with them every few weeks and I advise them on what to do next.
 Some of the ideas we come up with are executed by my team, and some they are able to complete using internal resources.
 It's a rich and rewarding way to do business, and I wouldn't have come to it if I was still thinking about going back to corporate work.

 Thanks for spending time with me.
 Share your comments and thoughts with me in the comments section below.
 More soon! - Kelly